 Augmented reality is a relatively new tech segment which seems to be taking off now.
 AR is actively integrated in mobile phones with numerous apps.
 The most recent example is iPhone 8 and iPhone X which received the support of AR.
-But there is an even more interesting application for AR – it’s being used in theatres.
+But there is an even more interesting application for AR – it’s being used in theaters.

 The National Theatre in London decided to make the viewing experience a bit more exciting by using Moverio BT-350 smart glasses by Epson.
 In cooperation with Epson, the company called Accenture invented a technology Open Access Smart Capture – it allows viewers to see subtitles to live theatre performances.